cvickery/scrollable_tables/README.md

 If the table does not use _headers_ and _id_ attributes, the header row with the largest number of columns, which must equal the number of columns in the first body row, will be used.

 ## Known Limitations

-- The code assumes that the table uses the border-collapse model, and that just one border, the wider of the left and right borders of a cell, should be subtracted from the width of each column.
+- The code assumes that the table uses the border-collapse model, and that the wider of the left and right borders of a cell is shared between adjacent columns.
 - The left and right border widths have to be equal in the head and body.
 - The code examines only the first row of the table body and does not support the _colspan_ attribute in that row.
 There have to be an equal number of header columns and body columns.
 - There is no provision for separately scrolling multiple _tbody_ elements within a table.